hanzhang24/Slogo/doc/plan/BASIC_DESIGN_GOALS.md

 * Finish implementing the VIEW objects/functionality
     * Implement animations in line drawing and turtle movements
+      * Utilize Canvas for commands
     * Implement functionality to change pen color and simulation speed
+    * Fix Animation to actually display
+      * Keep animation in bounds of canvas
+    * Create Containers for History and Animation Slider
+    * Implement View Queue to update with Animation Slider Speed
+    * Fix Unit test for Animation, implement more edge cases for testing
+    * Implement PopUp to connect with Parser
+    * Allow for languages to change
+    * Fix CSS color Layouts

 * XML Parsing
     * Write xml files for every command using the specified format in the design plan